-Supporting a Growing System of Care in Rwanda
+Supporting a growing system of care in Rwanda

 While the government has made healthcare a priority within the country, acute care services continue to need assistance.

-GHI has been involved in Rwanda since 2006, when we partnered with a district hospital in western Rwanda called Mugonero Adventist Hospital.
+Global Health Initiatives has been involved in Rwanda since 2006, when we partnered with a district hospital in western Rwanda called Mugonero Adventist Hospital.
 Since then, our projects have also been extended to Rilima Orthopedic Hospital in the southeastern part of the country.

 In addition, a yearly training program at Rilima is sponsored by GHI to educate physicians and physical therapists on how to treat clubfoot in infants through a serial casting program called the Ponseti Method.
 Over 170 medical professionals have been trained in the Ponseti method and have used the knowledge to start club foot clinics in their own hospitals.

-GHI teams travel to Mugonero Hospital twice a year to provide orthopedic surgery for patients from across the country who need care.
+Global Health Initiatives teams travel to Mugonero Hospital twice a year to provide orthopedic surgery for patients from across the country who need care.
 Even though the number of orthopedic surgeons has increased from almost none 20 years ago, there are still not enough surgeons to meet the needs of the many people who suffer from an accident and are unable to use their limbs for daily survival.
 Our teams partner with Rwandan surgeons and anesthesiologists and engage medical residents to support their orthopedic training.